supercoderz/supercoderz.github.io/_posts/2012-03-13-making-your-code-suitable-to-automatic-unit-testing.md

 <h3>A few words about the Google fix in 24 hours</h3>
 I am amazed, but I know it is because of discipline and is not magic.

-This is all I will say. <a class="zem_slink" title="Google Chrome" href="http://www.google.com/chrome" rel="homepage" target="_blank">Google Chrome</a> is definitely not  a trivial piece of software that does a simple task, and given that the issue fixed was a <a class="zem_slink" title="Zero-day attack" href="http://en.wikipedia.org/wiki/Zero-day_attack" rel="wikipedia" target="_blank">zero day exploit</a> in the core of the application, the fix isn't trivial either.
+This is all I will say. <a  title="Google Chrome" href="http://www.google.com/chrome" rel="homepage" target="_blank">Google Chrome</a> is definitely not  a trivial piece of software that does a simple task, and given that the issue fixed was a <a  title="Zero-day attack" href="http://en.wikipedia.org/wiki/Zero-day_attack" rel="wikipedia" target="_blank">zero day exploit</a> in the core of the application, the fix isn't trivial either.
 But they did it - folks at Google are pretty awesome and definitely way above my level.

 But if you think about how they might have done this, and applying some basic knowledge that most of us have about software development and testing, we can say the following things about this feat -
 <ul>